It's Not About Who's Right or Who's WrongSunday, February 17, 2013

 It’s not about who’s right or who’s wrong.
 It is about glorifying God no matter who’s doing what.

 In my role here at Salem Web Network, I have the privilege of being able to see the best (and worst) the Body of Christ has to offer.
 Unfortunately, it is probably more bad than good in a lot of cases.
-But I guess it makes sense when you think about what Jesus said: “the road to life is a narrow road and few will follow.”
+But I guess it makes sense when you think about what Jesus said: Matthew 7:12

 This variety in the Body of Christ has been an ongoing struggle for me since the work environment I’d been in for the 5 years prior was very sheltered.
 I was working at a church, so I only saw that perspective on the Christian walk.
 But now I’m exposed to what seems to be millions of different outlooks on what it means to be a Christian.

 A recent google search revealed to me that there are approximately 38,000 denominations of the Christian faith.
 I suppose you could probably lump a lot of those together into a few hundred general categories if you wanted to, or even protestant/catholic if you really, really wanted to.
 But the point is...even if it was 380 instead of 38,000...that is A LOT.
 But back to the perspectives...

 With these 10’s of thousands of denominations come even more views on what is right and what is wrong.
 What is “Christian” behavior and what isn’t and so forth and so on.
 It is (and has been for me) a very easy thing to get caught up in if one isn’t careful.
 In a recent devotional I wrote titled, “don’t let foolishness get the best of you” I shared how easy it has become for Christians to share their voice more boldly online.
 It’s been over 2 months since I published that article and I’m still processing this whole ordeal; trying to find my place in all of this chaos.